eshlomo1/CloudSec/Research/README.md

-# Research Laboratory 🧪
+# Offensive Security Research 🧪

 ## Overview

-This directory contains offensive security research, vulnerability analysis, and deep dives into cloud-native services and identity platforms.
+This directory contains specialized security research, vulnerability analysis, and deep dives into cloud-native services and identity platforms.
 The goal is to identify new attack vectors and document security boundary escapes.

 ## Current Research Projects